-We all know how important social media is.
-We know that it has changed the media landscape and revolutionized how people communicate.
-We also know how important content is when it comes to being found by users who are searching the web (if you are unfamiliar with SEO, or the role content plays with SEO check out these posts, How to Write Better Blogs, Google, Keywords, and Your Opinion or My Experience Speaking at the SMBCMN).
-The problem I see is that many marketers have trouble understanding how to effectively use content and social media.
-In these situations marketers either have amazing websites with no social media presence at all, or they have great social media presence and paper thin weak websites.
-In the marketing world we live in today you need to be able to market to people who like you (through social media) and market to people who need you (through search engines, and social media referrals).
-Businesses that are unable to do this miss out on some pretty big opportunities.
+Social media changed the media landscape and revolutionized how people communicate.
+We also know how important content is when it comes to being found by users who are searching the web.
+The problem is when there is trouble understanding how to effectively use content and social media.
+What if you have an amazing website with no social media presence?
+What if you have a great social media presence, but a content-weak website?
+In the marketing world we live in today you need to be able to market to people who like you (through social media) and market to people who need you (through search engines, email, and social media referrals).
+Businesses that are able to do this find big opportunities.
 Look at it this way…

 - People who like you are…